Riesz feature representation: scale equivariant scattering network for classification tasks: Abstract

 \section{Abstract}

 Scattering networks yield powerful and robust hierarchical image descriptors which do not require lengthy training and which work well with very few training data.
 However, they rely on sampling the scale dimension.
 Hence, they become sensitive to scale variations and are unable to generalize to unseen scales.
 In this work, we define an alternative feature representation based on the Riesz transform.
 We detail and analyze the mathematical foundations behind this representation.
 In particular, it inherits scale equivariance from the Riesz transform and completely avoids sampling of the scale dimension.
 Additionally, the number of features in the representation is reduced by a factor four compared to scattering networks.
 Nevertheless, our representation performs comparably well for texture classification with an interesting addition: scale equivariance.
-Our method yields superior performance when dealing with scales outside of those covered by the training dataset.
+Our method yields very good performance when dealing with scales outside of those covered by the training dataset.
 The usefulness of the equivariance property is demonstrated on the digit classification task, where accuracy remains stable even for scales four times larger than the one chosen for training.
 As a second example, we consider classification of textures.
+Finally, we show how this representation can be used to build hybrid deep learning methods that are more stable to scale variations than standard deep networks.